-We feel that it is essential to have formal aerobatic training before attempting aerobatics in your highperformance RV.
-Performing aerobatics in any qualified light airplane is both similar to and yet can be very different than for others.
-Similar because the basic control requirements and maneuvering flight path are the same, different because aircraft configuration, HP, speed capabilities, control force input requirements, reaction time, control harmony, etc. can demand a widely differing piloting experience and skill.
+We feel that it is essential to have formal aerobatic training before attempting aerobatics in your high-performance RV.
+Performing aerobatics in any qualified light airplane is both similar to - and yet very different than - other aircraft.
+Similar because the basic control requirements and maneuvering flight path are the same, and different because aircraft configuration, horsepower, speed capabilities, control force input requirements, reaction time, control harmony, etc. can demand a widely differing piloting experience and skill.
 Simply stated, an aerobatic pilot trained in a Stearman or Citabria has not necessarily received an adequate indoctrination to do similar in an RV.
 Why?
-Because, in contrast to the relatively slower flying speeds, slower reacting, higher control input requirements of these airplanes, the RV is much faster, quicker responding with much lighter control input requirements, and builds speed much faster when pointed down.
+Because in contrast to the relatively slower flying speeds, slower reacting, higher control input requirements of these airplanes, the RV is much faster, quicker responding with much lighter control input requirements, and builds speed much faster when pointed down.
 An attempt to directly transfer habits acquired in slower, less responsive airplanes could be disastrous.